Eryk666/ocr/README.md

 # OCR

 An Optical Character Recognition (OCR) tool that utilizes Discrete Fourier Transform (DFT) to extract text from images.
-It was made for the Computational Methods in Science and Technology course at AGH UST.
+Made for the Computational Methods in Science and Technology course at AGH UST.

 ## Installation